Linux setup¶

 Make sure to follow the steps below to verify that your fstab

-is valid and useable.
+is valid and usable.

 Edit fstab